Masking Guidance by Worksite

 How We Are Protecting Our People

 We have worked together to create a safe environment for the people we serve and anyone entering our facilities.
-Now that we have transitioned to a vaccinated on-site workforce, we are evolving our approach to COVID-19 case and symptom reporting for employees.
+Now that we have transitioned to a vaccinated on-site workforce, we are evolving our approach to positive COVID-19 case reporting for employees.

 - Communicate with your manager about your ability to work.